50 best Cyber Monday deals on Amazon today and counting

 Fitbit Luxe Fitness and Wellness Tracker: 38% off

 This features a lightweight, compact design.
-Its battery lasts around five days on a single charge.
+Its battery lasts around 5 days on a single charge.

+The helpful LCD shows your stroke count, calories and more.
+It features eight resistance settings.

 Sold by Amazon